aitomatic/openssa/examples/use-rdb-resource/README.md

 # Access Database resources and inference by DANA

+## What is this example doing?

+- Use DbResource file to get data from RDB(MySQL) Using SQL made by Vanna, and answer question by DANA.

 ## Setting-up

 - What you need
   - commands (if you are mac user, you can install those things by Homebrew)
     - mysql
       - Also, create or use existing database for this example.
     - poetry
   - API Key
     - Use your own OpenAI API key